MAE776569/xprevalent/examples/controllers/list/pagination/README.md

-# List All
+# List with pagination

-To list all documents just set model variable.
+To list all documents with pagination set paginate to true.

 ```javascript
 import { ApiListController } from "xprevalent";